 Did I say this was easy?
 It really is!

-Heat up some olive oil in a pot and add some onion, carrots and celery.
+- Heat up some olive oil in a pot and add some onion, carrots and celery.
 Sweat the veggies for a few minutes to begin softening them up.
 Next, add some garlic and cook everything for about a minute more.
+Keep stirring the whole time to prevent anything from burning.

-I like to serve my pasta e ceci with some homemade vegan Parmesan cheese.
+I like to serve my pasta e ceci with some red pepper flakes, fresh parsley, and homemade vegan Parmesan cheese.
+Some folks like to top theirs with a drizzle of olive oil, so that's another option!

 Pasta e Ceci